Jorgecdl96/personal-webpage/Bio.md

 I´m from Guamuchil, Sinaloa and work in Hp inc.

-I just to fish the weekends
+I use to fish the weekends.